dotnet-foundation/website/input/about/budget/index.md

 FY20 is the first year where the majority of operating funds came from outside of Microsoft.
 Our corporate sponsors donated a total of $210,000 and we received over $26,000 in member dues.

-The single biggest expense is for the [Meetup Pro network](https://www.meetup.com/pro/dotnet), which covers 365 groups in 66 countries containing a total of over 307,000 members.
+The Outreach committee is responsible for funding community activities, and its single current expense is for the [Meetup Pro network](https://www.meetup.com/pro/dotnet).
+The network covers 365 groups in 66 countries containing a total of over 307,000 members.

 Next, Professional Fees covers our lawyers and accountants, supporting our legal needs and tax preparation services.
 Legal support is a large portion of the .NET Foundation's expenses as we deal with issues that come up project-by-project, including project relicensing, and project ownership.
 It also covers operational issues, including bylaw and policy updates, and reviewing agreements.